-There are several Royal Silk lounges spread throughout Bangkok airport, but the main one, which can accommodate the largest number of passengers (more than 300 at the same time), is located in Concourse D, and this is the one I reviewed before my Austrian Airlines B777 Business Class Review Bangkok to Vienna.
+There are several Royal Silk lounges spread throughout Bangkok airport, but the main one, which can accommodate the largest number of passengers (more than 300 at the same time), is located in Concourse D, and this is the one I reviewed before an Austrian Airlines B777 Business Class Review Bangkok to Vienna.

-Review by my friends at Luxury Travel Expert
+Review by our friends at Luxury Travel Expert